 The governmental fund statements provide a detailed short-term view that may be used to evaluate the School's near-term financing requirements.
 This short-term view is useful when compared to the long-term view presented as governmental activities in the government-wide financial statements.
-To facilitate this comparison, both the governmental funds balance sheet and the governmental funds statement of revenues, expenditures and changes in fund balance provide a reconciliation of the governmental fund financial statements to the governmental activities financial statements.
+To facilitate this comparison, both the governmental funds balance sheet and the governmental funds statement of revenues, expenditures and changes in fund balance provide a reconciliation of governmental fund(s) to governmental activities.

 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balance provide detailed information about the School's most significant funds.
-The School operates a general fund to account for its operations.
-The general fund is the only fund of the School.
+The School operates one fund, a general fund to account for its general operations and internal account activities.
+For reporting purposes, the general fund is the only major fund of the School.